Paint Louis: Paint Littles

 Extra cans called "scrap cans" are made available for free daily at the event.
 Originally called "Scrap Cans for Kids", the event is an outreach program to the community where seasoned graffiti writers teach kids the basics of graffiti writing.
 It is a family friendly event.

 Timeline

 1995 - 1996

 Group of local St. Louis graffiti writers come together to do a "graffiti jam".

 1997

 The Underground Superfest takes place at the Mississippi River flood wall.
 Graffiti artists from across the U.S. make their way to St. Louis to paint.

 1998

 Paint Louis 1998 had formal t-shirts and a DVD documentary created about the event.
 Rappers Fat Joe and Big Pun came to the event and painted murals.
 Tribal Street Wear and Starbucks Frappuccino sponsored the event.
 And, the Guinness Book of World Records named the Paint Louis wall as the longest graffiti mural in the world.

-2001

-Artists came to the city and "bombed" the city by painting all over downtown and outside the boundaries of the Paint Louis river wall causing problems and millions of dollars of damage, and the city of St. Louis shutdown the event.